-We currently have limited openings in each of our eight ensembles.
+Each year there are usually openings in each of our eight ensembles.
 New students or students returning after a year or more away, should send in a recorded audition at their earliest convenience to be considered for next season.
-Priority auditions for the new students wishing to join the 2022-23 Season are due May 1st.
-Auditions for the 2022-23 Season will be accepted through Sept.
+Priority auditions for the new students wishing to join the 2023-24 Season will be May 1st and will be accepted through Sept.
 1st or until open seats are filled.
 If the initial recorded audition does not yield the desired result, students may submit additional auditions for the desired ensemble.
 Once a student enrolls in an ensemble their placement is considered final for that season.

 Following the audition, most applicants receive an email admitting them to one of our eight ensembles and the corresponding summer music festival placement where applicable.
 Questions about what level is right for you can be answered by the detailed ensemble descriptions on our About Us page.
 We try to avoid dividing ensembles by Suzuki book or ASTA levels and instead look to universal measures like vibrato, shifting, and the ability to play in difficult key signatures.
 When choosing an audition solo take these factors into account.
 For example a string player applying to Prelude needs to be able to play extensions but shifting is optional; Crescendo — limited shifting and some vibrato; Chamber – first through fifth positions and fluent vibrato, Symphonic – shifting into upper positions and difficult key signatures; Concert – full range of the instrument, Philharmonic – mastery and fluency across full range of the instrument.
 Try to choose a solo and scale that fully demonstrates your current level of mastery across the full range of the instrument.